edurbrito/bombardier-II/docs/README.md

 ### Switch Statement && Conditionals

-// TODO - explain why the switch statement in Controller's initModel() and menu() and in Gui's getKey() are not a problem.
+// TODO - explain why the switch statement in menu() and in Gui's getKey() are not a problem.

 ### Data Class